KMI-KPZ/geo-L/README.md

 ## Installation

 1. Install Python3.
-2. Install the following Python libraries: more_itertools, pandas, psycopg2, SPARQLWrapper
+2. Install the following Python libraries: more_itertools, pandas, psycopg2, SPARQLWrapper, tornado
 3. Install PostgreSQL and PostGIS
 4. Create a database and add extensions postgis and postgis_topology